Somon Palace

-The Somon Palace (Кохи Сомон), also known as the Palace of the Samanids is a building in Dushanbe, Tajikistan.
-It is named after named after the Samanid Empire of the 9th-11th centuries.
-The palace is used for is a place of high-level meetings of the state.
+The Somon Palace (Кохи Сомон), also known as the Palace of the Samanids, is a building in Dushanbe, Tajikistan.
+It is named after the Persianate Samanid Empire (819–999).
+The palace is used for state-level meetings.
 It also serves as the residence of the Government of Tajikistan.

 Building

 Somon Palace is the largest building at the reserve of the President of Tajikistan.
 The palace premises cover a total of 22,000 square meters.
 On the five floors of the building there are numerous representative halls, specially equipped for the holding of major international meetings.
 Halls in the palace include: the banquet hall, the congress hall, the contract signing room, the negotiation hall and the tête-à-tête hall.
 The building was developed by the Russian company Art Parquet.